 What Is Respite Care and Who Is It For?

-Respite care is temporary, short-term relief.
-It's made for primary caregivers of those who need care and support all the time.
+To be more precise, it's made for primary caregivers of those who need care and support all the time.

 Respite care can take various forms, including: